lostatc/linotype/docs/usage.rst

 Usage
 =====
-Messages in **linotype** consist of a tree of 'items' of which there are currently two types, *text* and *definitions*.
+Documentation in **linotype** consist of a tree of 'items' of which there are currently two types, *text* and *definitions*.
 Every item can contain zero or more other items, and every level of nested items increases the indentation level.
-The **tItem** class is used to create a root-level item, and every **Item** object has public methods for creating new sub-items which in turn return a new **Item** object.
+The **Item** class is used to create a root-level item, and every **Item** object has public methods for creating new sub-items which in turn return a new **Item** object.

 Every **Item** object accepts a **Formatter** instance which is used to define how items are formatted in the text output.
-Items can be assigned IDs that can be referenced in the **Sphinx** documentation.
-Here is an example that prints a simple help message:
+Every item can optionally be assigned an ID that can be referenced in the **Sphinx** documentation or when formatting the text output.
+Here is an example that prints a simple help
+message:

 .. code-block:: python
     :linenos: